 Cooking Without Electricity

-Be prepared.
-A great emergency stove to have on hand is a Coleman camp stove.
-I have had two of their dual burner liquid fuel stoves during the past 20 years and have been very happy with them as they are definitely built to last.
-They are compact, simple to assemble and use, and they store well.
-A must have, and perfect for your survival preps inventory.
+One popular camp stove which has been around ‘forever’ is the Coleman camp stove.
+I have had two of their dual burner liquid fuel stoves during the past 20 years and have been very happy with them.
+They seem to be built to last.

-I use the liquid fuel model because it seems a bit more rugged, apparently holds larger pots, and I have always been familiar with it since I’ve grown up with this model since my childhood camping trips.
-I believe that liquid fuel is more practical when it comes to storage space versus the propane canisters because you will get far more cook time from a gallon can of white fuel versus an equivalent size can of propane fuel.
+I use the liquid fuel model because it seems a bit more rugged, it holds larger pots without issue, it will heat up very quickly, and I’ve simply been familiar with it for many years.
+I believe that liquid fuel is more practical when it comes to storage space versus the propane canisters because you will get far more cook time from a gallon can of white fuel versus an equivalent size can of propane fuel (for example).

-I have found that a one gallon can of Coleman fuel will provide quite a lot of cooking time, and is well worth stocking several, or more, in your survival preps.
-The reported shelf life is apparently quite long.
-I’ve heard reports of no problems or issues after 15 years, as long as the screw top is secured.
-I personally have some cans that are now 10 years old, and I have not experienced a problem last time I checked.
+I’ve even read comments reporting no problems or issues with the fuel even after 15 years, as long as the screw top is secured.
 Just remember to filter the Coleman fuel as it is poured into the tank, in case of sediment.
-Unleaded gasoline however will not store well for that long, and I recommend adding a stabilizer additive such as PRI-G Fuel Stabilizer (best) or STA-BIL Fuel Stabilizer (pretty good) if it will be stored beyond several months.
+Unleaded gasoline however will not store well for that long, and I recommend adding a fuel stabilizer additive such as PRI-G or STA-BIL if it will be stored beyond several months.

 During emergency cooking without electricity, be aware of safety considerations – especially since this is not your normal way of cooking.
 Consider ventilation, the dangers of fuels, and the dangers of fire itself.

 Any other ideas out there for cooking without electricity?